cran/gofedf/README.md

 test.
 You can use `glm` or `glm2` function from `glm2` pacakge.
-We recommend using the `glm2` function from the `glm2` package as it provides better estimates for the coefficients and avoids convergence issues in the optimization process.
+We recommend using the `glm2` function from the `glm2` package as it provides better estimates for the coefficients and avoids convergence issues in the optimization process while calculating MLE of coefficients.
 In either of these cases, there is no need to pass `x` and `y`.
-However, if you decide to use this feature, you must explicitly ask the `glm` or `glm2` function to return the design matrix and response variable by passing `x=TRUE` and `y=TRUE` (as shown in the example below).
+However, if you decide to use this feature (passing object from `glm` or `glm2` function), you must explicitly ask the `glm` or `glm2` function to return the design matrix by passing `x = TRUE` (as shown in the example below).
 Additionally, you can pass a starting value, `start.value`, to be used as the initial value for MLE estimation of the coefficients.
 The function also offers a list of parameters to control the fitting process in `glm` or `glm2` functions.
 The other arguments of the function remain consistent with previous examples.

 ``` r
 # Reproducible example